yogami/AIVoiceTranslator/README.md

 - Standard: `/student`
 - Simplified: `/simple-student.html` (optimized for mobile devices)

-### WebSocket Diagnostics
+### WebSocket Connection Page

-A diagnostic interface for testing WebSocket connections and TTS settings:
+The primary interface for establishing WebSocket connections, with additional diagnostic capabilities:

+- Create and manage WebSocket connections to the server
+- Configure connection parameters and preferences
-- Monitor WebSocket connection status
+- Monitor connection status and performance metrics
 - Test different TTS voices and settings
-- View performance metrics
+- View detailed diagnostics for troubleshooting

 Access at: `/websocket-diagnostics.html`